jacylang/dev-book/docs/compiler-workflow/name-res-stage/lang-items.md

 Language item is a kind of item that isn't declared as user-defined but defined inside the compiler.
 Language items have these strict properties:
-- Language item must be defined only ones, i.e. if user tries to define its own language item there will be an error
+- Language item must be defined only ones, i.e. if user tries to define pers own language item there will be an error
 - All language items are known and aren't dynamically addable without compiler updates.